More Links

 We measure the impact of our programs on our students' employment prospects through a survey administered to our graduates two years after completion of their program.

 The vast majority of our graduates find employment or move on to further studies within a year of graduation.
-Unsurprisingly, graduates of the MDiv program typically gravitate toward church and parachurch ministry, while graduates of our MA Theo Studies and ThM programs are more likely to find themselves in societal occupations.
+Unsurprisingly, graduates of the MDiv program typically gravitate toward church and parachurch ministry, while graduates of our MA Christian Studies, MA Theo Studies, and ThM programs are more likely to find themselves in societal occupations.
+MALTS students are not included here, as the program requires that they are already in a profession.
 Survey results are outlined below.

 How long after graduation did it take for you to find employment?
-MA Theo Studies MDiv ThM
+MA Christian Studies MA Theo Studies MDiv ThM

 What kind of employment do you have?
-MA Theo Studies MDiv ThM
+MA Christian Studies MA Theo Studies MDiv ThM

 *Our graduates find themselves in a wide range of occupations, including administration, education, publishing and writing, business, healthcare, homemaking, arts, information technology, construction, communications, sales and marketing, social services, secretarial work, finance, trades, engineering, sciences, and more.